RichieRicky/DSF-PT08P5-GROUP5_CAPSTONE-PROJECT/README.md

 **Tuning Results**

-Random Forest - Best Overall: Achieved a solid balance between accuracy (69.85%) and F1-score (68.70%).
+Random Forest - Best Overall: Achieved a solid balance between precision and recall as indicated by  F1-score (68.70%).

 The confusion matrix below illustrates the performance of the tuned Random Forest model.
 It correctly predicted 150 HIV-negative and 135 HIV-positive cases, but misclassified 60 false positives and 63 false negatives.
 While overall accuracy is strong, the false negative rate suggests room for improvement to reduce missed high-risk cases.

 ![alt text](tmp/a97b4165-520a-46b7-abe2-140bff311b8e.png)

-XGBoost - High Recall, But Risky: It caught every single positive case (100% recall) but at the cost of very low precision (48.53%).
-This means a high false positive rate, which could be a problem depending on the use case.

 ### Key Features Identified (Random Forest Insights)
 - Age at First Sexual Encounter: Early onset correlates with higher risk.